niko86/preconsol-gui/README.md

 A simple GUI application to estimate preconsolidation pressure using the casagrande method from AGS4 data format files.

 ![Screenshot of app](/assets/media/screen_capture.png?raw=true "Screenshot of app")

+The red scatter points represent draggable handles which allow interactive adjustment of the maximum curviture and straightest line points.